 You also want to keep in mind that the more detailed and organized your records are, the better your chances of getting the deduction.
 Detailed record keeping can also help to reduce your risk of an audit.
 Instead of focusing only on saving receipts, keep notes on receipts about the reason for a business trip or dinner, keep track of a short-term employee’s duties, and record any other information that will help you legitimize the expense to the IRS.

-If you’re struggling with tax debt related to your business expenses, Solvable can help.
-We’ll place you in contact with experienced tax relief professionals who will review your situation and find the best solution to eliminate your tax debt and help you start fresh.
-Contact us today to learn more about our tax debt relief services.
+If you’re struggling with back taxes related to your business expenses, Solvable can help.
+We’ll place you in contact with experienced tax assistance professionals who will review your situation and find the best solution to eliminate your back taxes and help you start fresh.
+Contact us today to learn more about our back tax assistance services.